showteeth/scfetch/README.md

 ##### Show available datasets

-`scfetch` provides `ShowCBDatasets` to show all available datasets.
+`GEfetch2R` provides `ShowCBDatasets` to show all available datasets.
 Due to the large number of datasets, `ShowCBDatasets` enables users to perform *lazy load* of dataset json files instead of downloading the json files online (time-consuming!!!).
 This *lazy load* requires users to provide `json.folder` to save json files and set `lazy = TRUE` (for the first time of run, `ShowCBDatasets` will download current json files to `json.folder`, for next time of run, with `lazy = TRUE`, `ShowCBDatasets` will load the downloaded json files from `json.folder`.).
 And, `ShowCBDatasets` supports updating the local datasets with `update = TRUE`.

 ```r
 json.folder <- tempdir()